Rotator Cuff Problems

 The tendons of the rotator cuff pass underneath a bony area on their way to attaching the top part of the arm bone.
 When these tendons become inflamed, they can become frayed over this area during shoulder movements.

 Sometimes, a bone spur narrows the space even more.
-Rotator cuff tendinitis is also called impingement syndrome.
+Rotator cuff tendinitis, which is a form of rotator cuff problems is also called impingement syndrome.
 Causes of this condition include:

 - Keeping the arm in the same position for long periods, such as doing computer work or hairstyling